Introduction and Philosophy

 - Expulsion: The permanent termination of a student’s enrollment.
 The student is not allowed on campus.
 A student expelled during the semester is subject to the loss of all tuition, fees and coursework during that semester.

 - Housing Suspension: Removal of a student from campus housing for a determined period of time.
 While a student is suspended, they may be prohibited from entering campus housing altogether.

 - Parental Notification: Furman University values the involvement of parents and guardians in the educational process.
 The University reserves the right to notify parents of dependent students and ALL students under age 21 of violations of the campus drug and alcohol policies in compliance with FERPA regulations.
 Parents may also be notified when their student is placed on disciplinary probation, suspended, expelled or loses housing privileges.
-The student’s parents or legal guardian(s) will be notified concerning the student conduct action unless the student can provide documentation of independent status.

 - Reflection/Research Paper: Student must write a paper reflecting on this incident and what they have learned from it.
 They must consider the potential ramifications of their actions and what they have learned from the incident.
 They must consider how they will use what they have learned in future decision-making.